praekelt/seed-auth-api/docs/http_api.rst

     Get a list of all the teams you have read access to.

-    Admin users have read access to all teams.
-Users with org:admin or org:write permissions for an organization have read access to that organization's teams.
-Users with team:read or team:admin permissions for a team have read access to that team.
-Users that are part of the team, or part of the team's organization, have read access to that team.
+    admin users have read access to all teams. users with org:admin for an organization have read access to that organization's teams. users with team:admin permissions for a team have read access to that team. users that are part of the team, or part of the team's organization, have read access to that team.

     **Example request**: